 Figure 14 shows that the primary drug of choice for individuals with an admission during the past five fiscal years was alcohol.
-Heroin was the second most frequently reported drug of choice in FY21 and in previous years.
+Heroin was the consistently the second-most frequently reported drug of choice.

 District of Columbia Department of Behavioral Health Barbara J. Bazron, Ph.D., Director